Delicious Salt Reduction

 Product Examples

 We are proactively developing products, such as soups, frozen foods, and seasonings, that utilize our salt-reduction technologies.
+We have also introduced “electric seasoning” technology, which uses transcutaneous electrical stimulation to adjust the taste of food.
 Through our nutrient profiling system, we are collecting and analyzing data on the nutrient content of our current and future products to identify nutrition gaps and improvements such as in lower sodium content.
-We are using this tool to evaluate approximately 500 products across seven countries: Japan, Thailand, Vietnam, Indonesia, Philippines, Malaysia, and Brazil.
+We are using this tool to evaluate approximately 900 products across 13 countries*: Japan, Thailand, Vietnam, Indonesia, Philippines, Malaysia, and Brazil.
 To learn more about the Ajinomoto Group Nutrient Profiling System for Products, click here.

 ¹ https://www.who.int/health-topics/hypertension/#tab=tab_1